Infinicraft-Mod/infinicraft/README.md

 1. Create an `infinicraft` folder inside of your Minecraft build's `config` folder if it does not already exist.
 2. Download `infinicraft-client` and move it anywhere.
-3. If the `models` folder doesn't exist inside `infinicraft-client` (please check), create it then download [Plixel LoRA](https://civitai.com/models/102368/plixel-minecraft) (or any other minecraft item LoRA) and put it into the newly made `models` folder.
+3. Install Python 3.11 or higher.
-4. Install Python 3.11 or higher.
-Run `pip install -r requirements.txt` in the `infinicraft-client` folder.
+4. Run `pip install -r requirements.txt` in the `infinicraft-client` folder.
 5. If you want a quick and simple icon generator that does an... ok job for the most part run `repaint.py`.
-If you want to try out stable diffusion, you can try running the `stableDiffusion.py` file.
+If you want to try out stable diffusion (which is also quite iffy), you can try running the `stableDiffusion.py` file.
 On launch, the script will download SD1.5 weights, and will take ~5 GB.
 6. Launch Minecraft with the mod.

 ## Credits